awsdocs/amazon-ec2-user-guide/doc_source/ebs-optimized.md

 ### EBS optimized by default<a name="current"></a>

 The following table lists the instance types that support EBS optimization and EBS optimization is enabled by default\.
 There is no need to enable EBS optimization and no effect if you disable EBS optimization\.

+**Note**
+You can also view this information programatically using the AWS CLI\.
+For more information, see [View instances types that support EBS optimization](#describe-ebs-optimization)\.

 | Instance size | Maximum bandwidth \(Mbps\) | Maximum throughput \(MB/s, 128 KiB I/O\) | Maximum IOPS \(16 KiB I/O\) |